adhiluphanna/deliciousrecipeh/content/post/379-simple-way-to-make-favorite-crab-curry.md

 ##### Instructions to make Crab curry:

 1. Heat oil in a kadhai and add cardamom, bay leaf, clove. add onion and fry until golden brown. add ginger garlic paste and tomato fry until becomes soft.
-1. Then add chilli powder, green chillies, turmeric powder, salt to taste, cumin powder, coriander powder &amp; fry them 5 mins.
+1. Then add chilli powder, green chillies, turmeric powder, salt to taste, cumin powder, coriander powder & fry them 5 mins.
 1. Now add in cleaned crab and toss well in the masala.
-1. Add a little heated water &amp; Cover and cook for 20 mins..
+1. Add a little heated water & Cover and cook for 20 mins..
 1. Finally, Add meat masala and turn off the gas.
 Now add coriander leaves and serve with rice.